alvinsaju7479/python-data-analysis/README.md

 # Python Data Analysis

-This project demonstrates basic data analysis using Python.
+This repository demonstrates basic data analysis and visualization using Python.
+It is designed as a clean, beginner-friendly example of working with structured data.

-## Features
+## Tech Stack
+- Python
-- Data analysis with Pandas
+- Pandas
-- Simple data visualization using Matplotlib
+- Matplotlib

+## What this project does
+- Loads structured data into a Pandas DataFrame
-- Clean and beginner-friendly code
+- Performs basic aggregation and calculations
+- Visualizes data using bar charts

+## Files
+- `sales_analysis.py` – main analysis script

-## How to run
+## How to run locally
 ```bash
 pip install pandas matplotlib
 python sales_analysis.py